 One kilometre away lies the château Montauban, where Daudet lived his last years.
 The 18th century castle was the residence of the Ambroy family.
 The building now housed an exhibition on Fontvieille’s traditions.
 The ground floor is dedicated to Alphonse Daudet and illustrator Léo Lelée (1872-1947).
 There is also a room displaying a Provençal nativity (crèche provençale).

-Located on the eastern side of the Alpilles and surrounded by olive groves and vineyards is Eygalières, a typical Provençal village.
-It is perched on a small hill with winding, colourful but narrow streets which lead up to the keep of the ruined castle.
+Located on the eastern side of the Alpilles and surrounded by olive groves and vineyards is Eygalières.
+The typical Provençal village is perched on a small hill.
+It features winding, colourful and narrow streets which lead up to the keep of the ruined castle.